nicolasduminil/50-shades-of-rest/async-clients/README.md

 ## Asynchronously invoking REST services

 Asynchronous REST services consumers have been introduced with the 2.0 release of the JAX-RS specifications, back in 2011.
-The idea is simple: once the consumer has invoked a service endpoint, it doesn't wait for completion, instead it returns control immediately.
+The idea is simple: the consumer invokes a service endpoint using a call statement that doesn't wait for completion, instead it returns immediately.
 But now the question is: how does the consumer get the response to its request ?
 And here purists classify the asynchronous invocation process in two categories: